Mogo

-Mogo is a fictional character who appears as a sentient planet and a member of the Green Lantern Corps in the DC Universe.
+Mogo the Living Planet is a superhero appearing in publications by the American publisher DC Comics.
+Mogo is a sentient planet, and as a member of the interplanetary police force known as the Green Lantern Corps, appearing as a supporting character in storylines featuring that group, specifically the Green Lantern franchise.
+Created by writer Alan Moore and writer Dave Gibbons, Mogo first appeared in Green Lantern (vol. 2) #188 (May 1985) in a story titled "Mogo Doesn't Socialize".

 Publication history

 Mogo first appeared in Green Lantern (vol. 2) #188 (May 1985) in a story titled "Mogo Doesn't Socialize" and was created by writer Alan Moore and artist Dave Gibbons.
 Although initially a one-off character from a short story, the planet has grown in importance in the Green Lantern mythos and is a necessary part of the process for distributing power rings as well as a destination for Corps members to recuperate.

 Fictional character biography

 Background

 Mogo is a sentient and living planet.
 When it is desired, its affiliation with the Corps is shown with foliage arranged into a green band, marked with the standard Green Lantern Corps lantern symbol, circling Mogo's equatorial area.

 In its early appearances, Mogo is not a social Green Lantern and its interactions with the rest of the DC universe are not well documented.
 It avoids announcing its presence, preferring to represent itself using pseudonymous holograms.
 In Mogo's first appearance, it is explained that the planet-sized Mogo's gravitational field would wreak havoc on any other planet it would try to "visit", hence Mogo "doesn't socialize".

-Bolphunga the Unrelenting, an alien hunter, was one of Mogo's first direct adversaries; having tracked the legendary Green Lantern Mogo to the planet where he apparently 'resided', Bolphunga subsequently spent years searching the planet for Mogo, examining various plants and animals for any sign of a power ring, until closer examination of patterns in the foliage led him to realize just what Mogo really was, prompting him to flee Mogo in a panic.
+The alien hunter Bolphunga was one of Mogo's first direct adversaries.
+Bolphunga spent years searching for Mogo on the planet where he apparently resided before realizing that he was the planet and fleeing in a panic.

 In one incident, it sent holograms to purchase Lobo's dolphins.
 When Lobo tried to retrieve them, a Mogo hologram persuaded him not to.
 The dolphins turned out to have a symbiotic relationship with Mogo, eating space debris that fell to his surface.
 Lobo never discovered he was dealing with a sentient planet.
 At the same time, Mogo has allowed alien races to live on its surface and has been willing to change its climatic conditions to suit them.
 These inhabitants of Mogo may not always know that their home is alive and watching them.